mailgun/flanker/docs/Benchmarks.md

 ## Benchmarks

-Below is a comparison between the default Python MIME parser and `flanker.mime` in Time, Memory, and Function calls.
+Below is a comparison between the default Python MIME parser and `flanker.mime` in Time, Memory, and Function calls as well as other benchmarks relating to Flanker performance.

 ### Test Specification: